ridencww/expression-evaluator/README.md

 ## Features

  - Lightweight and fast expression parser
- - Designed around a base Parser object that can be expanded as desired
+ - Designed around an extensible base Parser object
- - Symbols defining grammar are easily customizable
  - New functions can easily be added
  - Compiled expressions are cached for performance
  - Result types of STRING, NUMBER, DATE, and BOOLEAN